 Shortly after I was married, my Crohn’s disease got out of control.
 I was admitted to the hospital 13 times in our first nine months of marriage, and 35+ times in our current 6 ½ years of marriage.

 Most of that time, we lived far away from family.

-I know that during that time, my mother prayed that my husband was taking care of me, since she often wasn’t there to do it.
+I know that during that time, my mother prayed that my mother’s teaching and husband was taking care of me, since she often wasn’t there to do it.

 I want you to take a minute and imagine your son, all grown up.

 He has a job, and he is starting his family.
 He isn’t perfect, and sometimes he messes up.

 How do you want his wife to treat him?
 Do you want her frustrated that he can’t remember to take out the garbage or put his socks away?